noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - linux instances: some support up to 40 volumes
 - Using Multi-Attach with a standard file system can result in data corruption or loss and should not be used with production workloads
   - use a clustered file system to ensure data resiliency and reliability for production workloads.

+#### elastic volumes

+- enable runtime modifications of volume characteristics without detaching
+  - All current-generation ec2 instances
+    - previous-generation instances: C1, C3, CC2, CR1, G2, I2, M1, M3, and R3.
+  - unsupported instance types: you must stop the instance, modify the volume, and then restart the instance.
+    - then check the file system size to see if your instance recognizes the larger volume space.
+    - else you must extend the file system of the device so that your instance can use the new space.
+- check the docs for other requirements: theres some specific to windows/linux
+  - increase the volume size, change the volume type, or adjust the performance
+    - volume sizes can only be increased within the same volume
+      - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.
+    - new volume size can't exceed the supported capacity of its file system and partitioning scheme
+  - After modifying a volume, you must wait at least six hours and ensure that the volume is in the in-use or available state before you can modify the same volume.
+- modification life cycle:
+  - modifying:
+    - Size changes usually take a few seconds to complete and take effect after the volume has transitioned to the optimizing state.
+    - Performance (IOPS) changes can take from a few minutes to a few hours to complete and depend on the configuration change being made.
+      - up to 24 hours for a new configuration to take effect
+      - e.g. a fully used 1-TiB volume takes about 6 hours to migrate to a new performance configuration.
+  - optimizing: volume performance is in between the source and target configuration specifications.
+  - completed:

 ### AMI